afiqnik/Clicker-App/README.md

 3. Explore the functionalities of the Clicker App and start experimenting!
 ## Feedback

+Feel free to contribute, share feedback, or use this project as a learning resource.
+Happy coding! 🌟

-If you have any feedback, please reach out to me at [LinkedIn](https://www.linkedin.com/in/nik-muhammad-afiq/).
+You can reach out to me at [LinkedIn](https://www.linkedin.com/in/nik-muhammad-afiq/).

 ## License